 The best thing you can do is pay close attention to your water quality.
 Check the water at the tap and at the washer for discoloration.
 If you notice that your water is reddish-brown or yellow, discontinue washing clothes and run fixtures until the water is flushed through the system.
 You should also continue to use your existing home-softening systems.
 The Water Treatment Plant removes iron and manganese, but it doesn't soften the water.

-For information related to your water and sewer bill, final meter readings or delinquent accounts please call 651-450-2520 email email@example.com.
+Click here to learn more about your utility bill.
+For information related to your water and sewer bill, final meter readings or delinquent accounts please call 651-450-2500 email firstname.lastname@example.org.